randyaajr/jQuery-selectors/README.md

 ## Project outline

-#### Starting with creating this simple HTML & CSS template, I used Crome Developer Tools to write jQuery statment directly into the browser to manipulate the site eliments.
+#### Created this mini site to practice jQuery selectors.
+I used Crome Developer Tools to write jQuery statment directly into the browser to manipulate the site eliments.
+#### Uploaded for future use.
 --------